apache/netbeans/java/java.lsp.server/vscode/README.md

 * while() cycle

 ## Organize Imports
+Out of the box support for organizing imports in Java sources is available.
+It removes unused imports, groups imports by packages and updates your imports whenever a file is saved.
+In addition to the defaults, there is a rich set of configuration options.

-It is possible to organize imports in Java classes.
-There are several settings to help developers to set this feature up to their expectations.
-Go to VSCode `Preferences | Settings`  and search for _NetBeans_.
-There are following settings related to Java imports in `Netbeans > Java > Imports:`
+Go to VSCode `Preferences | Settings`  and search for _NetBeans_ to set `Netbeans > Java > Imports:` options:
 * `Count For Using Star Import` - Class count to use a star-import, 999 means any number
 * `Count For Using Static Star Import` - Members count to use a static star-import, 999 means any number
 * `Groups` - Groups of import statements (specified by their package prefixes) and their sorting order.
-Import statements within a group are ordered alphabetically and `Netbeans > Java > On Save: Organize Imports` - Enable organize imports action on a document save
+Import statements within a group are ordered alphabetically

+And `Netbeans > Java > On Save: Organize Imports` - Enable organize imports action on a document save
 ## Test Explorer
 NetBeans Language Server provides Test Explorer view which allows to run all tests in a project, examine the results, go to source code and  run particular test.
 ![Test Explorer](images/Test_explorer.png)